mmertpolat/easync-backup/README.md

 If you want get backup of database, you should complete database information fields.
 ```

+For upload backup to Google Drive account, you should visit /drive folder after you got backup.

 ## Built With

 * [PHP](http://www.php.net) - The programming language used.